KeithDEngr/ObsidianPrintoutPlaintext/README.md

 ---

+# Note 1
+Use expects the file to be given the full path from vault home directory.
+To simplify this you can go to:
+    Settings
+    Files and links
+Then and change "New Link Format" to "Absolute path in vault"

+With that change you should now be able to drag a file from the file browser, append it with an ! like you normally do to embed an image or pdf and it will automatically print it out.

+# Note 2
-Note: it doesn't manage file prinouts recursively.
+It doesn't manage file prinouts recursively.
 It's intended for basic file inclusion such as printing out a python script file in my notes.

 ---